-- 1) To leverage technical and non-technical skills needed to meet the AMR challenges. - 2) To strengthen the collaboration, knowledge exchange and mobility between researchers of different scientific disciplines, OH sectors, professional sectors and countries in EU and beyond. - To create a viable and sustainable AMR research community, including the support of Early Career Researchers (ECRs) as an important segment of this community. - 4) To promote international engagement and research capacity strengthening in under-represented countries (including widening countries) and in LMICs, in order to meet the global challenge of AMR.
+- 1. To leverage technical and non-technical skills needed to meet the AMR challenges. - To strengthen the collaboration, knowledge exchange and mobility between researchers of different scientific disciplines, OH sectors, professional sectors and countries in EU and beyond. - 3.
+To create a viable and sustainable AMR research community, including the support of ECRs as an important segment of this community. - 4.
+To promote international engagement and research capacity strengthening in widening countries and in LMICs, in order to meet the global challenge of AMR.

-The CS programme will be organised by a core team, who will analyse the needs and suggest the activities to be launched in the next annual work programme, coordinate the CS activities, and monitor the outcomes of the previous activities.
+The CS programme will be organised by a core team, who will analyse the needs and identify CS activities to be included in each annual work programme, coordinate the CS activities, and monitor the outcomes of the previous activities.
 The CS programme will liaise with other partnerships for strategic collaboration and maximised synergies.
+Some CS activities are also expected to be performed by the funded R&I projects.
 Careful consideration will be taken to ensure not to duplicate existing efforts and to learn from successful CS initiatives.